vien105200318/web-seo-astro/src/content/blog/030-voice-acting.md

 ---
-title: "Voice Acting: Finding The Right Voices"
+title: "Voice Acting - Finding the Voices"
-description: "Tìm voice actors cho NPCs và spirits - surprisingly affordable"
+description: "Working with voice actors to bring characters to life"
-pubDate: 2024-06-22
+pubDate: 2024-06-25
-tags: ["voice acting", "audio", "production"]
+tags: ["audio", "voice acting", "production"]
 image: "/images/blog/030-cover.jpg"
 ---

-# Voice Acting Production
+# Voice Acting - Finding the Voices

-## Need
+## Why Voice?

-Game cần voices cho:
-- Grandma (flashback)
-- Spirit NPCs
-- Player internal thoughts (minimal)
+Reading text in horror breaks immersion.
+Hearing a whisper in Vietnamese "Cháu ơi..."
+(Grandchild...) is terrifying.

-## Finding Talent
+## Casting

-- Fiverr: Affordable Vietnamese voice actors
-- Friends/family: Một số dialogue nhỏ
-- Myself: Whispers, processed sounds
+I needed:
+1. **Minh (Protagonist)**: Young, anxious.
+2. **Grandmother**: Old, raspy, kind but eerie.

+Posted on a VN voice acting Facebook group.
+Budget: Low.
+Passion: High.

-## Direction
+## The Recording

-Cho script + context.
-Let actors improvise emotion.
+Found two amazing students.
+Recorded via Discord (they had home studios).

+**Direction**:
+"Don't sound like reading.
+Sound like you are trembling."
+"Grandma, sound like you are in pain but trying to hide it."

-## Result
+## Implementation

-Voices thêm huge layer of authenticity.
-Nghe tiếng Việt trong horror game hits different.

-**Worth every đồng.**
+Added the files.
+Hearing "Bà ơi, bà đâu rồi?"
+(Grandma, where are you?) in the dark game...
+Chills.
+This was the best investment so far.